embedded-by-n/Pear-Pie/README_DESIGN_BRIEF.md

 In practice, there is.'_\
 (Norman 2018, p.236)

+- # WHAT is it:  A general overview.
+The Pear Pie is a cyber-physical system which reimagines the smart home system of the future;
+by exploring the following theoretical underpinnings.

+1. Curb Cut Theory
+When technologies are designed for/by disabled users, it creates opportunities for others that may not have otherwise been obvious.

+1. Affordance Theory
+Tying

+Who technology is designed for as the primary user.
+What technologies do we not typically associate as

+- # WHO is it for:
+-
+- Designed to be low-cost, scalable, high-privacy and ultra-low power, utilising RADAR sensing and edge machine learning technologies.

 Policy in practice - the gap between the lived experience of system navigation and the well-intended policies and social systems and uphold/reinforce them.